mzazon/awesome-cloud-projects/gcp/scalable-audio-content-distribution-chirp-memorystore-valkey/scalable-audio-content-distribution-chirp-memorystore-valkey.md

    echo "✅ Text-to-Speech API configured and tested successfully"
    ```

    The Text-to-Speech service is now configured with appropriate permissions and tested for connectivity.
-This setup enables the system to generate high-quality audio content on-demand while maintaining secure access patterns through proper service account management.
+This setup enables the system to generate high-quality audio content on-demand using Chirp 3 HD voices while maintaining secure access patterns through proper service account management.

 4. **Deploy Audio Processing Cloud Function**: